 Exams:

-You will need to pass two tests: the Oregon Law and Rules exam and the competency exam.
+You will need to pass two examinations: the Oregon Law and Rules exam and the competency exam.

 See Summary of exam requirements for additional requirements for the licensing exam testing and timelines.
 You are eligible to request to take the exam once you have been notified by the Board that your application has been approved using the Request Form.